-The Magpies, as Chorley are known from their colours of black and white stripes since the 1890s, have just celebrated 125 years as an association football club.
-They have had a fascinating history, having played in a total of six leagues since their formation as club switched codes in 1883.
+The Magpies, as Chorley are known from their colours of black and white stripes since the 1890.
+They have had a fascinating history, having played in a total of six leagues since their formation originally as a rugby club before switched codes in 1883.

-After a series of friendly matches against clubs like Wigan, Preston North End and Blackburn Rovers in the 1880s, Chorley joined the Lancashire Junior League in 1889 and the following year the league became the Lancashire Alliance.
-They left for the Lancashire League in 1894.
-Since those early days the Magpies have also competed in the Lancashire Combination, Cheshire County League, Northern Premier League and the GM Vauxhall Conference, one step away from the Football League.
+After a series of friendly matches against clubs like Wigan, Preston North End and Blackburn Rovers in the 1880s, Chorley joined the Lancashire Junior League in 1889 and the following year the league became the Lancashire Alliance then left for the Lancashire League in 1894.
+Since those early days the Magpies have also competed in the Lancashire Combination, Cheshire County League, Northern Premier League and the Football Conference.

 Since topping the Alliance in 1892-93 they have been among the honours many times, including 11 Combination titles, two Lancashire League championships and one NPL title win, along with a record 14 Lancashire FA Trophy successes.

-Chorley have been at their present base since 1920, after playing at Dole Lane, Rangletts and St George's Park.
-Victory Park, acquired in 1919, was named to commemorate the end of the First World War.
+Chorley have been at their present base since 1920, after playing at Dole Lane, Rangletts Park and St George's Park.
+Victory Park, was named to commemorate the end of the First World War.

 The main stand was destroyed by fire in November 1945 shortly after a crowd of 4,000 had watched the Magpies beat League club Accrington Stanley in the first leg of an FA Cup First Round tie.

 Chorley were founder-members of the Northern Premier League in 1968 and have lifted the championship trophy twice, 1987/88 and 2013/14.

 They went into the Conference as NPL champions in 1987-88 and topped the table briefly, but came back down after two seasons.